riocastillo/merge-playlists/README.md

 <img src = "sample.png" width = 100%>

 ## Description
 Using the `Spotify API`, this  app allows users to search for playlists and merge them together.
-New playlist will have an option for alphabetical ordering.
+Newly created playlist will have an option for alphabetical ordering.

 ## How it's made
 > Made using Javascript, Node.js, Spotify API, JSON, Express, EJS, CSS, MongoDB, mongoose.